mint-metrics/mojito-website/docs/js-delivery-hosting-snippet.md

 ---
 id: js-delivery-hosting-snippet
 title: 5.
-Add the snippet to your site
+Install your Mojito JS snippet
+sidebar_label: 5.
+Snippet installation
 ---

 We typically install Mojito JS synchronously in the head of all pages with a script tag: